Cinema Scandinavia is a quarterly print and digital magazine that discusses and promotes Nordic film and television for international audiences.

 Send us an email!

-If you are interested in writing for Cinema Scandinavia, please send us an email at firstname.lastname@example.org (NOTE: Our servers are currently being upgraded, so our usual email address email@example.com will be unresponsive for up to 48 hours)
+If you are interested in writing for Cinema Scandinavia, please send us an email at firstname.lastname@example.org or head to our Facebook page and send us an email! 🙂

 Frequently Asked Questions